Cook Like Czechs

 To make the chunky mashed potatoes recipe, you will need:

-• Potatoes; best potatoes are any multi-purpose variety with a medium starch content, for example, Yukon golds in the USA
+• Potatoes; best potatoes are any all-purpose variety with a medium starch content, for example, Yukon golds in the USA

 • Bacon; sliced or whole